National Emergency Concerning the Southern Border of the United States: Legislative action to overturn and presidential veto

 Under the national emergency legislation, Congress can overturn a declaration of emergency legislatively.
 If the House passes a privileged resolution to overturn, the Senate is required to take up the resolution within eighteen days.
 If the Senate passes the resolution, by a simple majority vote, the bill goes to the president, who has the option of vetoing it.
 Congress can override the veto by a two-thirds vote in both houses.

 House speaker Nancy Pelosi announced on February 20, 2019, that Democrats would introduce such a resolution in two days.
 The measure, House Joint Resolution 46, stated: "Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That, pursuant to section 202 of the National Emergencies Act (50 U.S.C.
 1622), the national emergency declared by the finding of the President on February 15, 2019, in Proclamation 9844 (84 Fed.
 Reg.
 4949) is hereby terminated."

 The House voted to approve the bill on February 27 by a vote of 245–182, with thirteen Republicans voting in favor.
 On March 3, Rand Paul became the fourth Republican senator to declare he would vote for the resolution, improving the chances of passage.
 The next day he asserted that "at least" ten other Republican senators told him they would also vote for the resolution.
 On March 14, the Senate voted 59–41 to support the bill to overturn Trump's emergency declaration, with twelve Republicans voting in favor.

 On March 15, 2019, Trump vetoed the Joint Resolution, calling it "reckless" at a signing ceremony where he signed the veto statement, flanked by members of the Cabinet and law enforcement officials.
 Pelosi responded by scheduling a vote to override the veto on March 26, 2019.
-There were 248 votes to override the president's veto, and 181 votes against, which fell short of the ⅔ supermajority (286 votes) needed to override.
+There were 248 votes to override the president's veto, and 181 votes against, which fell short of the two-thirds supermajority (286 votes) needed to override.

 A second attempt to overturn the emergency failed in October 2019, when the Senate failed to override a Presidential veto by a vote of 53–36.